International Travel Survey: Electronic questionnaires and Air Exit Survey (ITS)

 Some errors occur in the data capture process such as an incorrectly recorded field, or missing data on the questionnaire.
 These errors must be located and corrected.
 Edit rules are designed to ensure the data are consistent with known characteristics, and that questionnaire entries are valid responses given the question.

 For example, some ports of entry can only permit certain modes of entry.
 If an automobile is recorded in a response as a traveller's mode of entry into an airport, then the data entry is corrected.
-The instance is investigated and either the port is changed, or the mode of entry is changed accordingly.
+To make this correction the instance is investigated and either the port is changed, or the mode of entry is changed accordingly.

 In addition, if all transportation costs are included in a package cost, but are also included in the entries for fare to enter Canada and fare to leave Canada, then the entries are corrected to remove the duplication of reported expenditures.